-The PIA Preventing Sexual Exploitation Abuse and Harassment (PSEAH) Policy applies to all Staff, Managers, Directors, Volunteers, Associates (see full definition in Annex 1) and Visitors, all of whom are referred to collectively as ‘PIA Participants’ who must comply with its requirements and understand the sanctions that may be applied for breaches of the policy.
+The PIA Preventing Sexual Exploitation Abuse and Harassment (PSEAH) Policy applies to all Staff, Managers, Leaders, Board Directors, Volunteers, Visitors and other Associates (see full definition in Annex 1), all of whom are referred to collectively as ‘PIA Participants’ who must comply with its requirements and understand the sanctions that may be applied for breaches of the policy.

 PIA is committed to:

 - Creating safe and inclusive environments that empower people to report and understand and exercise their rights

 - Addressing the drivers of gender inequality and unequal power relations that can lead to sexual exploitation, abuse and harassment